 Lunch is provided for all faculty and students.
 Students with a class in the Period 4 block must eat during their assigned lunch period.
-On rotation days, students without a scheduled class during Period 4 will be scheduled for lunch between 10:45 a.m. and 1:20 p.m. and should eat during their assigned lunch time.
+On rotation days, students without a scheduled class during Period 4 may choose to eat lunch between 10:45 a.m. and 1:15 p.m.
 Daily lunch menus are regularly posted on RaiderNet.